phaubertin/jinue/doc/syscalls/send.md

 ## Return Value

-On success, the return value set in `arg0` is the size of the reply in bytes.
-On failure, the return value set in `arg0` is -1 and an error number is set in `arg1`.
+On success, this function returns the size of the reply in bytes (in `arg0`).
+On failure, it returns -1 and an error number is set (in `arg1`).

+If the function fails with error number [JINUE_EPROTO](../../include/jinue/shared/asm/errno.h), it means the receiving thread replied with an error number by calling [REPLY_ERROR](reply-error.md).
+In that case, the error code specified to [REPLY_ERROR](reply-error.md) is set in `arg2`.

 ## Errors